intel-iot-devkit/how-to-code-samples/close-call-reporter/cpp/README.md

 From this exercise, developers will learn how to:

 - Connect the Intel® Edison board or Intel® IoT Gateway, computing platforms designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison board or Intel® Arduino/Genuino 101 board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
+- Interface with the Intel® Edison board or Arduino 101\* (branded Genuino 101\* outside the U.S.) board IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run these code samples in the Intel® System Studio IoT Edition (Eclipse\* IDE for C/C++ and Java\* development) for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison or Intel® Galileo board.
+- Run these code samples in the Intel® System Studio IoT Edition (Eclipse\* IDE for C/C++ and Java\* development) for creating applications that interact with sensors and actuators, enabling a quick start for developing software for the Intel® Edison board or Intel® Galileo board.
-- Store the close-call data using Azure* Redis Cache from Microsoft, Redis Store\* from IBM Bluemix\*, or ElastiCache\* using Redis\* from Amazon Web Services\* (AWS), different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
+- Store the close-call data using Azure Redis Cache\* from Microsoft, Redis Store\* from IBM Bluemix\*, or ElastiCache\* using Redis\* from Amazon Web Services (AWS)\*, different cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
-- Set up a MQTT-based server using IoT Hub\* from Microsoft Azure\*, IoT\* from IBM Bluemix\*, or IoT\* from Amazon Web Services\* (AWS), different cloud machine to machine messaging services based on the industry standard MQTT protocol.
+- Set up a MQTT-based server using Microsoft Azure\* IoT Hub, IoT from IBM Bluemix\*, or IoT from Amazon Web Services (AWS)\*, different cloud machine to machine messaging services based on the industry standard MQTT protocol.

 ## What it is

 Using an Intel® Edison board or Intel® IoT Gateway, this project lets you create a close-call fleet driving reporter that:

-- monitors the Grove* IR Distance Interrupter;
+- monitors the Grove\* IR Distance Interrupter;
-- monitors the Grove* GPS;
+- monitors the Grove\* GPS;
 - keeps track of close calls and logs them using cloud-based data storage.

 ## How it works

-This close-call reporter system monitors the direction in which the Grove* IR Distance Interrupter is pointed.
+This close-call reporter system monitors the direction in which the Grove\* IR Distance Interrupter is pointed.

 It also keeps track of the GPS coordinates of the Intel® Edison board, updating frequently to ensure accurate data.

-If a close call is detected (the Grove* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel IoT Examples Datastore or MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.
+If a close call is detected (the Grove\* IR Distance Interrupter is tripped), the Intel® Edison board, if configured, notifies the Intel® IoT Examples Datastore or MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS\* account.

 ## Hardware requirements

-Grove* Transportation and Safety Kit containing:
+Grove\* Transportation and Safety Kit containing:

-1. Intel® Edison board with an Arduino* breakout board
+1. Intel® Edison board with an Arduino\* breakout board
 2. Grove Base Shield V2
 3. [Grove IR Distance Interrupter](http://iotdk.intel.com/docs/master/upm/node/classes/rfr359f.html)
 4. [Grove GPS](http://iotdk.intel.com/docs/master/upm/node/classes/ublox6.html)

-DFRobot* Starter Kit for Intel® Edison, containing:
+DFRobot\* Starter Kit for Intel® Edison, containing:

-1. Intel® Edison with an Arduino* breakout board
+1. Intel® Edison with an Arduino\* breakout board
 2. [IR Distance Sensor](http://www.dfrobot.com/index.php?route=product/product&product_id=572)
 3. [GPS](http://iotdk.intel.com/docs/master/upm/node/classes/ublox6.html)
 4. [I/O Expansion Shield](http://www.dfrobot.com/index.php?route=product/product&product_id=1009)